oxpig/AntiDIF/README.md

 ```

 Install requirements, use either requirements_gpu.txt
-for NVidia gpu support or requirements.txt for cpu
+for NVIDIA gpu support or requirements.txt for cpu
 only. e.g. gpu

 ```bash
 pip install -r requirements_gpu.txt
 ```

-We then need to install torch-cluster and torch-scatter manually
+We then need to install torch-cluster and torch-scatter manually.
-unfortunately due to some oddity the env may not work break if we t
-ry to install these packages in the step above.
+Unfortunately  the env may not work if we try to install cluster and scatter in the requirements txt files.

 for GPU